#98 – Using an Indexer to Get a Specific Character In a String

 Using a negative value for the index will result in an IndexOutOfRangeException being thrown.

-Note that indexers work to extract Unicode characters only if they are 4-byte UTF16 characters.
-The indexer cannot retrieve an 8-byte UTF32 character (represented in string as a surrogate pair).
+Note that indexers work to extract Unicode characters only if they are 2-byte UTF16 characters.
+The indexer cannot retrieve a 4-byte surrogate pair.

 string s = "A€C";